janardhankhandagle/Rozorpay-integration-in-mern-/README.md

 ﻿# Razorpay Integration
-# 💳 Razorpay Integration - Node.js Backend
+# 💳 Razorpay Integration - MERN Project

-This project provides a backend integration for **Razorpay** using **Node.js & Express.js** to handle payments seamlessly.
+This project provides a backend integration for **Razorpay** using **Node.js & Express.js** React  to handle payments seamlessly.

 ---